askirmas/cv/README.md

 #### Front

-[Pure CSS technique](https://developers.google.com/web/fundamentals/performance/rendering#the_pixel_pipeline "Performance is the art of avoiding work, and making any work you do as efficient as possible"), [Strong HTML5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5 "New elements, attributes, and behaviors, and a larger set of technologies that allows the building of more diverse and powerful Web sites and applications"), [CSS3](# "grid, flexbox, var"), SCSS, MaterialUI, [React](github.com/askirmas/render-on-demand), WebComponent, [ReactiveX (RxJs)](https://codeguida.com/post/1336), Chrome, Firefox
+[Pure CSS technique](https://developers.google.com/web/fundamentals/performance/rendering#the_pixel_pipeline "Performance is the art of avoiding work, and making any work you do as efficient as possible"), [Strong HTML5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5 "New elements, attributes, and behaviors, and a larger set of technologies that allows the building of more diverse and powerful Web sites and applications"), <u title="grid, flexbox, var">CSS3</u>, SCSS, MaterialUI, [React](github.com/askirmas/render-on-demand), WebComponent, [ReactiveX (RxJs)](https://codeguida.com/post/1336), Chrome, Firefox

 #### Storage